cthlbrennan/Baby-Jay-Productions/README.md

 ![Feature](documentation/features/interactive-audio.png)

 The Audio Editing box of the services section contains two audio clips.
 These are not autoplaying upon the opening of the page, as per best UX practice.
 The user can use the controls to hear the recordings.
-The first plays a poor quality piece of audio, the second plays the same audio bu restored, thereby showing Siobhan's skill at audio repair to the user.
+The first plays a poor quality piece of audio, the second plays the same audio but restored, thereby showing Siobhan's skill at audio repair to the user.

 #### Contact Form